 In the User Email field, enter the G Suite admin user email address.

 Note: The G Suite Admin user is the account you use to sign in to your Google Admin console.
 You cannot use the email address of the service account created for this integration.

-In the Private Key field, click Choose File and select the downloaded P12 private key file for the Google service account you created.
+(Optional.)
+If using, click Choose File to upload the P12 private key file for the Google service account you created.